hldup/csengo/readme.md

 # Contributing & feature request
-You can always make an [issue](https://github.com/berryes/csengo/issues) if you found a vulnerability / bug.
+I'm looking for people that could maybe join besides me and devour their free time to keep the project going.
+(Contact me) You can always make an [issue](https://github.com/berryes/csengo/issues) if you found a vulnerability / bug.
 Or you could just fork the repo and fix it yourself then pull a request. <br>
 For anymore contact me at [@berry:berryez.xyz](https://matrix.to/#/@berry:berryez.xyz) on the matrix or just join the project room for a discussion [#csengo:berryez.xyz](https://matrix.to/#/#csengo:berryez.xyz)